Skip to content

 while(true){

-// get the time
+// time recovery

 // display

-System.out.println(main.getName() + " : " + H);
+System.out.println(main.getName() + " : " +H);

-// temporary pause
+// temporary shutdown

 Thread.sleep(1000);